-Now that we were checked it, we had time before going through security and immigration into the international part of the airport, so Simon went to check the car again – and finally the person we were supposed to meet was there!
+Now that we were checked in, we had time before going through security and immigration into the international part of the airport, so Simon went to check the car again – and finally, the person we were supposed to meet was there!
 That was a relief, and visions of stolen cars and huge bills could now be cast aside.

 As we boarded the plane we had another one of those strange Scoot seating arrangements.
 I was in an A seat, and Simon was in the F seat of the same row – and there was no one seated in between!